midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 2. Application `A` installs contract `0x01` which defines a transition function `foo` that calls `bar`.
 3. Application `B` calls `foo`.

-The next diagram is a sketch of the behavior of the inter-application messaging approach for scenario (1.0).
+The next diagram is a sketch of the behavior of the inter-application messaging scheme for scenario (1.0).

 ![](../user-flows/contract-interaction/inter-application-messaging/sequence-diagram/two-contracts-two-apps.svg)

 ### Contract Kernel

-The following diagram is a sketch of the component structure of the contract kernel approach.
+The following diagram is a sketch of the component structure of the contract kernel scheme.

 ![](../user-flows/contract-interaction/contract-kernel/component-diagram/two-contracts-two-apps.svg)

-Likewise, the next diagram is a sketch of the behavior of the contract kernel approach in scenario (1.0).
+Likewise, the next diagram is a sketch of the behavior of the contract kernel scheme in scenario (1.0).

 ![](../user-flows/contract-interaction/contract-kernel/sequence-diagram/two-contracts-two-apps.svg)